Andrea Yates: Divorce

 In August 2004, Rusty filed for divorce, stating that he and Yates had not lived together as a married couple since the day of the murders.
 The divorce was granted on March 17, 2005, after which Rusty began dating Laura Arnold.
 They married on March 25, 2006, and had one son.
 Arnold filed for divorce in 2015.

+Advocacy work

+The Yates Children’s Memorial Fund (YCMF) was founded by Yates' attorney and friend George Parnham and his wife, Mary Parnham, to provide education and awareness regarding the plight of postpartum mental illness.
+The organization is now under Postpartum Support International as the PSI Yates Children Memorial Fund Justice and Advocacy Program.
+The program aims to support families and professionals involved with cases concerning perinatal mental illness in the legal system.